-- 1. Ensure the timely payment of interest and principal on insured obligations in the event of default by an insured System bank; and - 2.
-Ensure the retirement of eligible borrower stock at par value under section 4.9A of the Farm Credit Act.
+- 1. Ensure the timely payment of interest and principal on insured obligations in the event of default by an insured System bank; and - Ensure the retirement of eligible borrower stock at par value under section 4.9A of the Farm Credit Act.

-The Corporation, in its sole discretion, is authorized to expend amounts to provide financial assistance to certain insured institutions.
+The Corporation, in its sole discretion, is authorized to expend amounts to provide financial assistance to System banks and direct lender associations.

-As of December 31, 2015, there were \$243.8 billion of insured obligations and \$1 million of eligible borrower stock outstanding.
+As of December 31, 2016, there were \$258.4 billion of insured obligations and less than \$1 million of eligible borrower stock outstanding.